School Safe Guarding: Always Flourishing Process and Policy for Schools

 Schools are required to keep a single central record of checks carried out on staff including confirmation of the checks carried out by Always Flourishing in relation to supplied staff.

 Once candidates are deployed to your school our vetting conformation system enables you to keep all relevant vetting information in one place.

 *Child Protection Trained Candidates

 As part of the registration process Always Flourishing require each candidate too complete and pass an online child protection assessment.
-Always Flourishing also offers all registered and active candidates the choice to take part in an NSPCC accredited safeguarding course.
+Always Flourishing also offers all registered and active candidates the choice to take part in a safeguarding course.
 We ensure all Always Flourishing candidates are kept up to date with any child protection and safeguarding changes that occur.